 Jessica is a lover of all things living.
-She believes in taking the time to be good to all creatures, even bugs.
+She believes in taking the time to be good to all creatures, even spiders.

 5 Reasons Not to Kill a Spider